 Nearly every city in Malaysia have a number of boutique hotels options, each providing their own style and uniqueness.
 Some good boutique hotel finders include, iescape, Mr & Mrs Smith, Great Small hotels, Chic Retreats and MBoutique.
 Unlike other places around the world, boutique hotels in southeast Asia will cost much more than the average hotel but will provide far more value for money.

-A vacation rental is best suited if one plans to stay in Malaysia for more than a few weeks.
+A vacation rental is best suited if one plans to stay in Malaysia for more than a few weeks and is perfect if you are travelling to Malaysia with kids.
 These economic accommodation options are extremely comfortable and cheap in the long run.
 They come with fully equipped kitchens and furnished like a home.
 They are easy to find and provide a totally different type of living experience.
 Though booking online is possible, it is always better to book on arrival by doing an extensive survey with the help of locals.
 There are hundreds of places with rent signs outside or real estate agents ready to help.
 Here also there are sites for reference like Airbnb, VRBO and Homeaway that allow you to narrow down your search from the thousands of homes which are available for your stay.

 It is rarely necessary to stay in a hostel in Malaysia only because low priced accommodation in good hotels is available everywhere.
 However, if you are true hostel fan these sites like HostelWorld, Southeast Asia Backpacker and Agoda showcase a large number of southeast Asian hostels.